Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 1977

-In Feburary Geoff Sanders joined the Club.
+In January Geoff Sanders joined the Club.
 Geoff is still an active member of the Club today and is a Life Member.
 Steve Shaw attended the October meeting of the Club but did not actually join till February 1980.

 Peter Moxham became the President and Alan Fletcher the Vice-President.
 The Club's meetings moved to St George Sailing Club at Sans Souci.

 More trawler dives were held.
 The Christmas Party appears to have been held at Jervis Bay (camping).
 At the end of the year there were 26 members (fees were now $6 per annum).
-Attendence at meetings were less than 10 towards the end of the year.
+Attendance at meetings were less than 10 towards the end of the year.

 1978